NFL player released from hospital after serious injury ends Patriots-Packers game

 “That definitely was a shocker and one of those things that you kind of get the chills, when you see someone kind of pretty much without motion on the football field,” Enagbare said.

 “That’s never a good sign, but I guess it’s definitely for the best that the game ended the way it did.
-I know I was a little shook up, man.”
+I know I was a little shaken up, man.”

 Players from both teams had connections to Bolden.